Form: New business

 Why we ask questions

-We need to protect our customers, our company and society against money laundering and other financial crime.
+The reason, we ask questions is that we need to protect our customers, our company and society against money laundering and other financial crime.
 All pension companies must obtain some basic information about the customers because we need to make sure that we are in contact with the right person.

 We also have to be able to document that we have seen photo and address ID for all our customers.
 This also serves as extra security for you.